Resources for Priests/Deacons/Pastors

-Do you find it difficult to talk about abortion?
-We would like to offer these suggestions for you.
+Do you find it difficult to talk to your members about abortion?
+You may find these suggestions helpful.

 From the Pulpit

 - Sometimes it might feel like walking into a field of landmines trying to address the topic of abortion on Respect Life Sunday or the anniversary of Roe vs Wade.
 Know that you have parishioners who have lost children to abortion: moms, dads, grandparents, and other relatives.

 - Speak from a place of reassurance and compassion.
 Sharing love and forgiveness reinforces your message of God’s love and mercy to each person.

 - “If you’ve had an abortion, come and see me.
 I will help you.”

 - In addition to the petition for an end to abortion, offer prayers for the moms, dads, and grandparents who have lost children to abortion.

 - Be aware that confession and counseling is not always enough.

 - Abortion is very traumatic and healing often requires more than talk therapy.